Sonos PLAY:5 vs Bowers & Wilkins A7

 Bowers & Wilkins, an English company founded in 1966, made a name for itself with high-end stereo speakers.
 Their aim with the A7 is to give users “all the convenience and freedom of wireless music, without compromising on sound quality.”

-Rather than invent their own wireless audio format, B&W chose to use Apple’s AirPlay system.
+B&W uses Apple’s AirPlay system.
 If you have a Wi-Fi network, you can use a single Airplay speaker wirelessly right out of the box.

 Unlike Sonos, which controls many music sources from a single user interface, AirPlay functions from within whatever music source you happen to be using on your Apple device (or a computer running iTunes).
 Both systems give you access to a vast selection of content choices.
 One advantage for the A7 is streaming from YouTube via the AirPlay function built into the app.
 Sonos does not support streaming from YouTube.